hashicorp/terraform/website/docs/configuration/provider-requirements.html.md

 ## Version Constraints

-A [source address](#source-addresses) uniquely identifies a particular provider, but each provider can have one or more distinct _versions_, allowing the functionality of the provider to evolve over time.
-Each provider dependency you declare should have a [version constraint](./version-constraints.html) given in the `version` argument.
+Each provider plugin has its own set of available versions, allowing the functionality of the provider to evolve over time.
+Each provider dependency you declare should have a [version constraint](./version-constraints.html) given in the `version` argument so Terraform can select a single version per provider that all modules are compatible with.

 The `version` argument is optional; if omitted, Terraform will accept any version of the provider as compatible.
 However, we strongly recommend specifying